 All tickets are subject to a service fee of $7–$8 per ticket.
 Children under 2 years of age are free and must be seated on an adult's lap.
 Tickets must be picked up at will call on the day of your scheduled train ride.
 Tickets also include free admission to the museum.

-Polar Express train rides take place Friday, Saturday and Sunday, November 24–26 and Wednesdays through Sundays, November 29 through December 21.
-Trains depart the Central Pacific Passenger Station in Old Town Sacramento at 3:30, 5, 6:30, and 8 pm.
+Polar Express train rides take place November 26–December 19, 2021.
+Trains depart the Central Pacific Passenger Station in Old Town Sacramento at 3:30, 5, 6:30, and 8 pm Wednesday–Friday and 2, 3:30, 5, 6:30, and 8 pm on Saturdays and Sundays.
 After the train ride, visit the Eagle Theater and have your children's pictures taken with Santa, visit the gift shop, and enjoy the sights and sounds of the season.

 We've ridden on the Polar Express and it's a truly magical experience!
 It's an extremely well done event, and a unique holiday treat that the whole family can enjoy.
 It's definitely worth the trip to Sacramento this holiday season.

 For more information visit www.californiarailroad.museum or call (916) 445-8270.
 Tickets may only be ordered online.